- Chrissie Hynde

 Throughout their volatile history, which has included the drug-related deaths of two founding members, the Pretenders have remained a vehicle for Hynde’s songs and breathy, dark-timbered alto.
 From the outset the Pretenders were an explosive combination of precision and flamboyance.
 The group mastered the blistering tempos and brute force of punk, but Hynde’s writing took them other places as well.
 Her songs possessed the melodic sheen of well-turned pop yet employed unconventional time signatures (one writer referred to her “treacherously eccentric meters”) and at times blunt, psychosexual lyrics.

-As one of the first women to front a popular rock band—not only as the singer but also main songwriter and bandleader—she presented a hard, unsentimental image that was far removed from the likes of Linda Ronstadt or Stevie Nicks.
+As one of the first women to front a popular rock band—not only as the singer but also main songwriter and bandleader—she presented a hard, unsentimental image that was far removed from the likes of other female rock contemporaries.
 She seemed tough, and her songs—including “Tattooed Love Boys,” “Up the Neck” and “The Phone Call”—could at times be unsparing, though she would counter those with sweeter tunes like “Kid” and “Don’t Get Me Wrong.”

 The Pretenders’ first single, released in 1979, was a cover of “Stop Your Sobbing,” a Kinks song from 1964 that Hynde had loved while growing up.
 The self-titled album that followed was an Eighties standout and one of rock’s most solid debut albums.
 Pretenders (1980) and “Brass in Pocket,” a soulful, sensual track taken from it, topped the U.K. album and singles charts.
 The album reached Number Nine in America, helping kick open the door for “new music” in the country.
 The Pretenders worked hard to broaden their following, touring for as long as a year after each new album.
 Released in 1981, Pretenders II yielded three more hits—“Message of Love,” “Talk of the Town” and “I Go to Sleep” (another Kinks cover)—and rigorous touring further established the group.